 CSCI474.
 INTRODUCTION TO CRYPTOGRAPHY.
-3.0 Hours.
+3.0 Semester Hrs.
+Equivalent with MATH474,

 (II) This course is primarily oriented towards the mathematical aspects of cryptography, but is also closely related to practical and theoretical issues of computer security.
-The course provides mathematical background required for cryptography including relevant aspects of number theory and mathematical statistics.
+The course provides mathematical background required for cryptography, including relevant aspects of number theory and mathematical statistics.
 The following aspects of cryptography will be covered: symmetric and asymmetric encryption, computational number theory, quantum encryption, RSA and discrete log systems, SHA, steganography, chaotic and pseudo-random sequences, message authentication, digital signatures, key distribution and key management, and block ciphers.
 Many practical approaches and most commonly used techniques will be considered and illustrated with real-life examples.
-Prerequisites: CSCI262, MATH334/335, MATH358.
-3 credit hours.
+Prerequisites: CSCI262, CSCI358, MATH334 or MATH335 or MATH201.
+3 hours lecture; 3 semester hours.

 CSCI475.
 INFORMATION SECURITY AND PRIVACY.
-3.0 Hours.
+3.0 Semester Hrs.